 The example below would block Google from crawling the

 Photo directory on your site – and everything in it.

 /Photo directory would also not be spidered.
 It would not block Google from crawling the

-“Officially”, the robots.txt standard doesn’t support regular expressions or wildcards.
-However, all major search engines do understand it.
-This means you can have lines like this to block groups of files:
+robots.txt standard doesn’t support regular expressions or wildcards, however, all major search engines do understand it.
+This means you can use lines like this to block groups of files: